qtepics/qtepics.github.io/getting_started.md

     $ export PATH=${PATH}:/epics/acai/bin/linux-x86_64
     $ acai_monitor -v
-    ACAI 1.7.3 using EPICS 7.0.6.1, CA Protocol version 4.13
+    ACAI 1.7.5 using EPICS 7.0.6.1, CA Protocol version 4.13

 or:

     C:\> acai_monitor -v
-    ACAI 1.7.3 using EPICS 3.14.12.4, CA Protocol version 4.13
+    ACAI 1.7.5 using EPICS 3.14.12.4, CA Protocol version 4.13

 acai_monitor is a test/demo program that uses the ACAI and EPICS libraries, however the program itself is not used by EPICS Qt.

-I suggest the latest version of ACAI, however you must use ACAI version 1.5.8 or later.
+I suggest the latest version of ACAI (currently version 1.7.5), however you must use ACAI version 1.6.4 or later.

 ## <span style='color:#006666'>Google Protocol Buffers</span>